ahoyhoi/TriviaGame/README.md

 # Food Trivia Game!

-Test your knowledge of _The Simpsons_ with this multiple choice trivia game.
+Test your knowledge of food with this multiple choice trivia game.

 Play online at https://ahoyhoi.github.io/TriviaGame/.